$\aleph_0$-categoricity of semigroups II: The -categoricity of a structure

 We use the RNT in conjunction with \cite[Lemma 2.8]{Quinncat} to prove that a structure $M$ is $\aleph_0$-categorical in the following way.
 For each $n\in \mathbb{N}$, let $\gamma_1,\dots,\gamma_r$ be a finite list of equivalence relations on $M^n$ such that $M^n/\gamma_i$ is finite for each $1\leq i \leq r$ and

 A consequence of the two aforementioned results is that $M$ is $\aleph_0$-categorical.
-A \textit{condition} imposed on $n$-tuples of $M$ will naturally translate to an equivalence relation, and we will say that a condition has \textit{finitely many choices} if its corresponding equivalence relation has finitely many equivalence classes.
+This result will often be drawn upon in a less formal way as follows.
+Suppose that we have an equivalence relation $\sigma$ on $M^n$ that arises from different ways in which a given condition may be fulfilled; if $M^n/\sigma$ is finite, then we say the condition has {\em finitely many choices}.

 \begin{example} Recalling \cite[Example 2.10]{Quinncat}, consider the equivalence $\natural_{X,n}$ on $n$-tuples of a set $X$ given by